compas-dev/compas_fab/docs/examples/03_kinematic_model.rst

 Kinematic model
 ********************************************************************************

-..
-In ROS, the RobotModel_ and RobotState_ classes are the core classes that give you access to a robot's kinematics.
+A kinematic model describes the motion of a robot in mathematical form without considering the forces that affect motion and concerns itself with the geometric relationship between elements.

-In the kinematic model of a robot, the connection of different manipulator joints is known as link, and the integration of two or more links is called a joint.
+In the kinematic model of a robot, the connection of different manipulator joints is known as **link**, and the integration of two or more links is called a **joint**.
 This kinematic model can be represented as a tree structure.
 The tree describes the kinematic chain, i.e., the connection of robotic links with joints, and the inter-dependendencies of these links.
 This tree structure plus the underlying geometric information can be defined in Unified Robot